BurntSushi/rebar/FORMAT.md

 * `repeat` - Repeat the haystack contents this many times.
 This is applied after `trim` but before `prepend` and `append`.
 * `prepend` - The given string is automatically prepended to the haystack.
-This occurs after trimming when `trim` is enabled.
+This occurs after trimming and repetition, if enabled.
 * `append` - The given string is automatically appended to the haystack.
-This occurs after trimming when `trim` is enabled.
+This occurs after trimming and repetition, if enabled.

 Here are some examples.
 This first one defines a simple haystack using a TOML
 string: